ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

 ## Technical specifications for IBM Cloud for VMware Mission Critical Workloads
 {: #mcv_overview-specs}

 The {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads architecture is an end to end reference architecture that provides automated failover for customer workloads.
-It uses an {{site.data.keyword.cloud_notm}} multi-zone region with an IBM-managed service that covers the following components:
+It uses an {{site.data.keyword.cloud_notm}} [multizone region](#x9774820){: term} with an IBM-managed service that covers the following components:

 * Compute architecture (VMware vSphere)
-* Network architecture (currently NSX-V)
+* Network architecture (NSX-T)
 * Storage architecture (VMware vSAN)
 * Integration with IBM Services Platform with Watson to enable the consumption of services
 * Tools for monitoring, troubleshooting, performance, and capacity management: